HazyResearch/deepdive/doc/doc/general/relation_extraction.md

 entities and relations we care about.
 There is one problem left: human language is inherently noisy.
 Words and phrases can be ambiguous, sentences are ungrammatical, and there are spelling mistakes.
-Our training data may have errors in it as well, and maybe we have made mistakes in the *entity linking* step, when figuring out which mentions refer to the same entity.
-This is where many machine learning approaches break down.
-They treat training or input data as "correct" and make predictions using this assumption.
+Our training data may have errors in it as well, and we may have made mistakes in the entity linking step.
+This is where many machine learning approaches break down: they treat training or input data as "correct" and make predictions using this assumption.

 DeepDive makes good use of uncertainty to improve predictions during the [probabilistic inference](inference.html) step.
 For example, DeepDive may figure